claresudbery/clare-wiki-ably/pages/organising/podcasts/audacity.md

 ### Looping

 - During playback:
-    - Use Shift + space instead opf just space
+    - Use Shift + space instead of just space
 - For export:
     - Select the bit you want to repeat
     - Effect => Repeat